Skip to main content

 "I was born and brought up here.
 A few years out of the country doesn't make any change.
 I will adapt."
 He reassured them.

 Pishima had arranged for them to stay the night in her hut because it had a bed.
-Although a lot smaller than the one at home, Aniruddha gathered it was better than sleeping on the floor.
+Although a lot smaller than the one at home, Aniruddha gathered that it was better than sleeping on the floor.
 Adapting to village life was easier said than done.
 Bondita noticed the size of the bed and hesitated.

 "You should take the bed.
 I will sleep on the floor."
 She spoke, turning the hurricane to dim.